Constructing unlabelled lattices: Introduction

 The structure of the paper is as follows: In \autoref{S:Background}, we recall some results from~\cite{HeitzigReinhold,JipsenLawless} that are needed later, and we interpret the total order used in~\cite{HeitzigReinhold,JipsenLawless} as row-major.
 In \autoref{S:ImprovedAlgorithm}, we describe our new construction using a level-major order and prove the results required to establish its correctness.
 In \autoref{S:ImplementationResults}, we remark on implementation details and compare the performance of our new approach to that of those published in~\cite{HeitzigReinhold,JipsenLawless}.

-We thank the Institute for Mathematics at the University of Seville (IMUS) for providing access to a 64-node 512 GB RAM computer that was used for an earlier version of this paper, Peter Jipsen and Nathan Lawless for providing the code for the algorithm used in \cite{JipsenLawless} for timing comparisons, and Jukka Kohonen for suggesting to include a discussion of graded lattices.
+We thank the Institute for Mathematics at the University of Seville (IMUS) for providing access to a 64-node 512 GB RAM computer that was used for an earlier version of this paper, Peter Jipsen and Nathan Lawless for providing the code for the algorithm used in \cite{JipsenLawless} for timing comparisons, Jukka Kohonen for suggesting to include a discussion of graded lattices, and the anonymous referee for their valuable comments and suggestions.